Religious backers of abortion rights say God’s on their side

 “That is one of the things that has caused a whiplash for me — I had this stereotype in my head of a Southern religious person,” said Marty.
 “I just assumed that there was no compatibility between people who are religious and people who support the ability to get an abortion.”

-Marty realized she was wrong — most people are.
+Marty realized she was wrong .
+It’s a common error.

 “We need to have a real conversation about what we describe as Christianity,” said Kendra Cotton, a member of the Black Southern Women’s Collective, a network of Black women organizers, many of them from faith-based groups.